SpikeInterface/spikeinterface/doc/how_to/physical_units.rst

 SpikeInterface provides tools to handle both situations.

 It's important to note that **most spike sorters work fine on raw digital (ADC) units** and scaling is not needed.
-Many preprocessing tools are also linear transformations, and if the ADC is implemented as a linear transformation, the overall effect can be preserved.
+Many preprocessing tools are also linear transformations, and if the ADC is implemented as a linear transformation which is fairly common, then the overall effect can be preserved.
 That is, **preprocessing steps can often be applied either before or after unit conversion without affecting the outcome.**

 Therefore, **it is usually safe to work in raw ADC units unless a specific tool or analysis requires physical units**.